hydraulic-institute/edb/source/05_tools/01_unit-conversions.md

 -----
 title: A) Unit Conversions
 date: December 8th, 2023
+hide_units: true
 -----

 ## Unit Conversions
 Select a dimension or measure, then input a value to convert to the desired unit.

+**Note:  Units included are used in practice.
+Some metric units are not approved SI units.**

 <converter/>